Dining in the College

 |Saturday||8:00 am - 10:00 am||12:15 pm - 1:15 pm||5:15 pm - 6:15 pm|

 |Sunday||8:00 am - noon||noon - 1:00 pm||5:30 pm - 6:15 pm|

-Anyone with allergies to specific food or other dietary requirements should have indicated this with their application before coming to the College.
-Should dietary requirements change while at the College, Members are asked to mention this to the Business & IT Manager, who will update the College’s records and inform the Food Service staff.
+Anyone with allergies to specific food or other dietary requirements (e.g. vegetarian, gluten-free, vegan, etc) should have indicated this on their application before coming to the College.
+Should dietary requirements change while at the College, Members are asked to mention this to the Business & IT Manager, who will update the College’s records and inform the kitchen.

 Dress in the Norris Dining Hall

 At breakfast or Sunday brunch, dress can be informal (a dressing gown over sleeping attire is acceptable).
 At all other meals, a good standard of dress is expected.
 Shoes must always be worn in the Dining Hall.
-Hats or beanies are not permitted in the Dining Hall unless there is a medical, cultural or religious reason (please discuss this with the Master at the beginning of the year).
+Hats or beanies are not permitted in the Dining Hall unless there is a medical, cultural, or religious reason (please discuss this with the Head of College at the beginning of the year).
 Similarly, hoods should not be worn up.